Common Pitfalls of Succession Planning And How To Avoid Mistakes

 Overcoming Common Pitfalls of Succession Planning

 Now that we have explored some of the pitfalls companies experience when building a succession plan and the challenges of succession planning in general, we would like to focus on common errors organizations make when putting their succession plans into action.
 Following this review, we offer recommendations based on best practices to overcome these common succession planning mistakes.

-We include missteps in the succession process related to:
+We include common mistakes in the succession process related to:

 - Deciding who to involve in succession